CThomson2/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 1. What is React?
 2. What is a library?
-3. What is a single page application?
+3. What is a single page application?\
+_A single page application (SPA), built by React, provides unlimited freedom to create numerous views on the website, without the need for routing to different URL schemes and loading new pages.
+Instead of a link to the 'About' page, for instance, React allows the user to select the same button to navigate to 'About', but instead of refreshing the browser after navigating to a new URL, it will replace the appropriate DOM elements to render a whole new view, all on the same page.
+This speeds up the user experience drastically and is much more responsive._

-4. What is a component ?
+4. What is a component ?\
+_A React component is akin to an HTML element - the core, fundamental building blocks of the page, which together make up the DOM.
+Unlike HTML, which restricts us to its prebuilt, default elements, in React components are custom built to the developer's requirements, and can be highly comple with JS/TS functionality.
+Often, default HTML elements like the text input field are modified and improved in React, then rendered instead, while retaining the base functionality of the input element.
+React components always begin with a capital letter, and generally occupy their own, individual file, within a folder under the parent `components/` directory which describes the category of component it is._

-5. What is the latest version of React?
+5. What is the latest version of React?\
+_Check react@latest in the terminal, or visit the official React website._
-6. What is DOM?
+6. What is DOM?\
+_Document Object Model, the environment which HTML elements occupy to create a web page on a browser._
-7. What is React Virtual DOM?
+7. What is React Virtual DOM?\
+_A responsive and dynamic DOM, which allows for real-time dynamic modification of individual components based on user inputs without the re-rendering of the entire page, as would be the case with vanilla JS apps._
 8. What does a web application or a website(composed of) have?

 #### Exercises: Why React?